 A great white shark eats an estimated 11 tons of food a year — slightly less than your average 50-year-old man on vacation.

-When taking a single bite, sharks are able to generate over 40,000 of pressure, roughly the same amount we put on our kids to hurry up and give us grandchildren.
+When taking a single bite, sharks are able to generate over 40,000 pounds of pressure, roughly the same amount we put on our kids to hurry up and give us grandchildren.

 Bobby Darin Lives!

 Also like us, sharks smile whenever they hear "Mack the Knife."